OT Program Outstanding Alumni Award

 - Additional supportive documents (i.e., at least one letter of recommendation from a colleague, patient/client, students and/or community member).

-Nominations are open from September 1, 2019 and will close on January 31, 2020.
-The selections will be made by the Award Selection Committee in March 2020.
+Nominations will open from September 1, 2021 and will close on January 31, 2022.
+The selections will be made by the Award Selection Committee in March 2022.

-If the nominee is selected by the committee, he or she must be in attendance at OT Scholarship Day on April 24, 2020 in St. Louis, Missouri to accept the award.
+If the nominee is selected by the committee, he or she must be in attendance at OT Scholarship Day in St. Louis, Missouri to accept the award.